Bloomfield-FA21-CAT328/Guides-VersionControl/Getting-Stuff/README.md

 ## TortoiseGit - *Git Clone*
 If you are using TortoiseGit, you can clone a GitHub repo like this:

-* Find the "Subversion URL" box.
-Even though this says Subversion, it's also the same URL for doing a Git checkout!
-Click on the little *Copy to clipboard* button next to the URL
+* Click on the "Clone or download" button.

+* In the Cone with HTTPS popup, click on the little clipboard icon to copy the web url.
+Or copy the textfield

   ![](images/clone-url.png)